SaadBazaz/XBox360ControllerManager/README.md

 ### Workflow
 #### Phase 1
-- Convert from WPF to UWP project
+- Create UWP project specially for GameBar purposes
-- Add XInput detection
-- Add ability to poweroff Xbox 360 controller
-- Add ability to detect if GameBar open
+- Add ability to detect if GameBar is open, in UWP Project
-- Add Keysender
+- Add interprocess communication between UWP and WPF Projects
+- Add Keysender which can send Raw Input to Xbox Game Bar, in WPF Project OR UWP Project

 #### Phase 2
 - Add System Tray view